Firth Park Academy: History

-The school began as Firth Park Secondary School in 1920, becoming Firth Park Grammar School in 1937.
-This became the comprehensive Firth Park School in 1969.
-Old pupils of the school are known as Old Firparnians.
+In 2003, following a period of closure and several arson incidents, the Brushes building was demolished.
 In 2004, the Longley Park Sixth Form College was opened on the site of Firth Park Grammar School.
-The school gained specialist status as an Arts College and was renamed Firth Park Community Arts College.
+Firth Park School, now operating on the modernised site of the Hatfield House Secondary School on Fircroft Avenue two miles from the original Grammar School site, gained specialist status as an Arts College and was renamed Firth Park Community Arts College.
 The school converted to academy status on 1 August 2013 and was renamed Firth Park Academy.
-The school is now sponsored by the Academies Enterprise Trust.
+The school is now sponsored by Lift Schools.